Gadg8eer/OTTD-Future-RV-Set/readme.txt

 		Hover vehicles is a small newGRF created to add a few futuristic hovering vehicles to OpenTTD.
 The GRF currently includes one bus and five trucks.
 An aditional universal truck can be enabled via the parameter setings.

 	1a.
 About Articul8eer
 		Originally concieved as a template for articulated vehicles, the set evolved into a reuse of one of acs121's old NABI bus sprites to create a vehicle capable of interacting with futuristic roads.
+This GRF replaces it and uses the same GRF ID.

 2. Recomended settings
 		Adv Settings > Vehicles > Road vehicle acceleration model = Realistic